Skip to main content

 Adding stages

-You can keep on chaining .with calls as much as you want to add more stages.
-However, a given field can only be set once: calling .with again with a different payload for the same field will replace the initial stage set for that field.
+You can keep on chaining .with/.with<Stage> calls as much as you want to add more stages.
+However, a given field can only be set once: calling .with/.with<Stage> again with a different payload for the same field will replace the initial stage set for that field.

-When using TypeScript, the compiler will tell you if a subsequent call to .with with an existing field causes a conflict with the previous value, to ensure coherence between stages.
+When using TypeScript, the compiler will tell you if a subsequent call to .with/.with<Stage> with an existing field causes a conflict with the previous value, to ensure coherence between stages.

 TypeScript: Forcing a new value on a field

-If you are using TypeScript and want to override a field completely without backwards compatibility with its previous value (for instance if you know you will be editing all stages depending on the field too), you can replace .with with .force, which does the same internally but bypasses the type checking.
+If you are using TypeScript and want to override a field completely without backwards compatibility with its previous value (for instance if you know you will be editing all stages depending on the field too), you can replace .with/.with<Stage> with .force/.force<Stage>, which does the same internally but bypasses the type checking.

 Generating hooks